dmbarbour/awelon/AboutAO.md

 ### Controlling Ambiguity

 Search can be expensive.
 Context-dependent and non-deterministic meanings can be semantically troubling (e.g. with respect to equational reasoning).
 Ambiguity features often aren't.

-Programmers must easily recognize and control where ambiguity is used.
-Search shouldn't be deeply integrated into most AO programs; rather, it should be a distinct programming layer.
-Ambiguous definitions can use unambiguous words, but not vice versa.

-We can model corruption in the structure of words:

-* if a word has a potentially ambiguous definition, it should be capitalized
-* if a definition uses a capitalized word, it is potentially ambiguous

-The programming environment might emit a warning when a lower-case word is ambiguous.
-The discipline would spread virally through the AO dictionary.
-Alternatively, we could use a sigil such as `$`, or keep metadata per word indicating whether ambiguity should raise an error or warning.
-Colors or superscripts when rendering words could also highlight ambiguity.

-I would like to find what works for users in practice, i.e. nice aesthetic, encouraging but not confining.
-For now, this concern will be left to the programming environment and de-facto standardization.
-I'll most likely start with capitalization for ambiguity.
+In practice, ambiguity should be a distinct programming layer - a soft search layer above more rigid software components. *Programmers must easily recognize and control where ambiguity is used.*

+To this end, I suggest two techniques be used together:

+1. automatic stylization: ambiguous words are colored or styled differently from regular words when rendered in the programming environment.

+2. introspective tests: a testing environment may ask whether a specific word in dictionary is ambiguous, and pass/fail accordingly.

+This design is simple, flexible, extensible for managing many more properties.
+It is feasible to perform a precise, context-sensitive analysis of ambiguity, e.g. `foo` might be colored distinctly if the environment determines it is not ambiguous in context.
+Control over ambiguity is achieved through the programming environment.

+*ASIDE:* I earlier contemplated use of sigils or capitalization, e.g. `$foo` or `Foo` for ambiguous words.
+But this is aesthetically rigid and unpleasing, does not extend easily to multiple orthogonal properties, is very imprecise, and hinders smooth transition between soft and hard programming.
+I do not recommend this approach.

 ## Syntax of AO

-Parsing code for AO is very simple.
+Parsing AO code is relatively simple.
 AO code is effectively a sequence of words, literals, and inlined ABC, with a little extra structure for ambiguity.
 Recognizing numbers is probably the most difficult problem for reading AO.
-AO currently needs special reader rules for:
+AO currently needs special reader states for:

 * numbers and units
-* block text (starting with `"`)
+* inline or block text
-* annotations and capabilities (`%{` to following `}`)
+* capabilities, annotations (`%{` to following `}`)
 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`